sammy-tri/drake-jaco-driver/README.md

 ## Issues

-The arm periodically seems to stop communicating over USB.
+The arm periodically seems to stop communicating (or refuse to initialize) over USB.
 The reason for this is not knon, but unplugging and plugging back in the USB port (and restarting the driver) usually seems to fix it.

+Enumerating the connected arms occasionaly returns garbage data in some of the device entries.
+Generally starting the driver again will find the target device successfully, though this may require multiple attempts.

+A single driver instance cannot control multiple arms.
+Multiple driver instances are required, either using different LCM URLs or different channel names.

 ## Calibration